What is AuDHD Sensory Processing? (The Internal vs. External Conflict)

 In online AuDHD communities, the “Rat Cut” (often an undercut, buzz cut, or shag) has become a popular term for hairstyles that prioritize sensory comfort over traditional aesthetics.
 Hair can be a nightmare sensory trigger:

-Removing hair or keeping it very short reduces the “surface area” for sensory irritation and eliminates a major daily grooming hurdle.
+Removing hair or keeping it very short reduces the “surface area” for sensory irritation.
+It also eliminates a major daily grooming hurdle.

 Visual Reading Aids for Text Processing